whisthq/whist/container-images/README.md

 ./build_container_image.sh APP
 ```

 This takes a single argument, `APP`, which is the path to the target folder whose application container you wish to build.
-For example, the base container is built with `./build_container_image.sh base` and the chrome container is built with `./build_container_image.sh browsers/chrome`, since the relevant dockerfile is `browsers/chrome/Dockerfile.20`.
+For example, the base container is built with `./build_container_image.sh base` and the Chrome container is built with `./build_container_image.sh browsers/chrome`, since the relevant Dockerfile is `browsers/chrome/Dockerfile.20`.
 This script names the built image as `fractal/$APP`, with a tag of `current-build`.

 ### Running Local Images